" Risk governance | Mizuho Financial Group

 Risk appetite framework (RAF)

 In the actual implementation of our RAF, the Board of Directors determines basic matters concerning the RAF and also decides on a risk appetite statement (RAS), which documents the RAF's management system and Mizuho's risk appetite.
-Operations are supervised based on the Board's decisions.
-In addition, the Risk Committee, which advises the Board of Directors, provides advice regarding risk governance.
+Operations are supervised based on the Board’s decisions.
+In addition, the Risk Committee, which advises the Board of Directors, provides advice to the Board on matters concerning the RAF and related topics.
 In business operations, the Group CRO, Group CFO, and Group CSO provide assistance overseen by the Group CEO, and implement business strategy, financial strategy, and risk management from an overall perspective.

 Mizuho's risk management system